Retention Strategies for Subscription Box Business OwnersNov 17, 2023

 Make this a priority in your business.
 I have a dedicated person who owns this process.
 We manage it through a combination of automations run by the payment processor and personal follow-up via email and text.
 A personal touch here goes a long way.

 Bounced payments happen every month.
 For me, it’s usually a combination of insufficient funds and credit cards that have expired.
-This month, by following our process, we managed to recover all but 4 of the 80 payments that bounced.
+In a recent month, by following our process, we managed to recover all but 4 of the 80 payments that bounced.
 That’s a lot of revenue I’m keeping in my business.

 Cancellations are going to happen.
 It’s simply the nature of the subscription box business.
 Even when you implement these strategies perfectly, cancellations will still happen.
 Try not to take it personally.
 In this blog post, I share my tips for navigating subscriber cancellations.